emmanuelajako406/Spin-the-Wheel-Project/README.md

 npm run dev

 The Spin the Wheel site allows users to spin a wheel and win prizes.
-The Wheel stops on position 2 which is the Yellow Monster Picture.
+The Wheel stops at position 2 which is the Yellow Monster Picture.
 The Showroom animation showcases casino-style signage.

 Technologies Used